 SECTION 1.
-This Agreement shall be in full force and effect for a period of three (3) years from its effective date.
+This Agreement shall be in full force and effect for a period of six (6) years from its initial effective date of March 16, 2021.
 It shall be renewed from year-to-year thereafter, unless written notice to terminate the Agreement is served by one Party to the Agreement on the other Party to the Agreement between the 60th day and the 105th day prior to the expiration date.